This post may contain affiliate links. Please read our disclosure policy.

 • Cook over medium heat stirring frequently until the sugar is dissolved and the figs are juicy.

-• Turn the heat to low, add the water and simmer for 20 minutes, stirring occasionally until the fruity is soft and the juices are beginning to thicken.
+• Turn the heat to low, add the water, and simmer for 20 minutes, stirring occasionally, until the fruit is soft and the juices are thickened and jammy.

 • Turn off the heat and spoon the jam into two pint size jars.